-Partnership Framework pillar concerned with human and institutional capacity building.
+The Cooperative agreement specifically targets MOH institutional capacity and thereby supports the Partnership Framework pillar concerned with human and institutional capacity building.
 At the same time, the other four service delivery pillars are given support though improved health systems and higher quality, more timely information for decision making.
 Given the wide scope of the SI activities, some of the costs of the Cooperative agreement coordination unit are borne by the SI budget code.

-The MOH in collaboration with PEPFAR/CDC will build a project management and M&E functionality
+The MOH in collaboration with PEPFAR/CDC will build a project management and M&E functionality within the Project Management Unit (PMU) of the MOH which will track key objectives and outputs under the MOH-PEPFAR Cooperative Agreement including:

-- Increase strategic training outputs - Enhancing the SI budgeting and planning process - Improved timeliness and completeness of national HMIS data, - Enhancing availability of SI products for decision-making
+- Increase strategic training outputs - Enhancing the SI budgeting and planning process - Improved timeliness and completeness of national HMIS data,

-Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems OHSS 200,000 0
+Strategic Area Budget Code Planned Amount On Hold Amount Governance and Systems OHSS 110,000 0